Therapy for

 Who said artists and creatives are supposed to suffer for the sake of their craft?

-One of the best things about living and working in Austin is the opportunity to interact with wonderfully creative individuals.
+One of the best things about working with clients online is the opportunity to connect with wonderfully creative individuals across the country.
 A large percentage of my practice involves working with a diverse group of clients who have devoted their lives and energies to creative works.

 Author Stephen K. Levine, Ph.D. writes, “The task of counseling is not to eliminate suffering but to give a voice to it, to find a form in which it can be expressed.
 Expression is itself transformation; this is the message that art brings.
 The counselor then would be an artist of the soul, working with sufferers to enable them to find the proper container for their pain, the form in which it would be embodied.”